Phillips 66 [PSX] – Increased bearish sentiment favors PSX the most

 Phillips 66 [NYSE:PSX]: Analyst Rating and Earnings

-Keep your eyes on this company’s next financial results, which are scheduled to be made public on Fri 31 Jan (In 11 Days).
+Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on Fri 31 Jan (In 5 Days).

 Fundamental Analysis of Phillips 66 [PSX]